adap/flower/examples/vertical-fl/README.md

 We pass a `client_id` and its corresponding partition to each client.

+### Evaluation

+Please note that we do not perform distributed evaluation.
+This is because only the server holds some labels to compare the results to.
+This is why the only evaluation we perform is on the server side.

+In this example, we use the `FlowerClient` `evaluate` function for backpropagation instead of using it for evaluation.
+We do this because we know that the `evaluate` function of the clients will be called after the fit function.
+This allows us to aggregate our models in `aggregate_fit` and then send them back to the clients using this `evaluate` function and perform the backpropagation.
+This is not done for evaluation, hence why we return `None` in the `aggregate_evaluate` function of the strategy.

 ### Starting the simulation

 Putting everything together, to start our simulation we use the following